 When talking to someone with a brain injury have patience, understanding and respect.
 Their disability depends on what area of the brain suffered injury; it could affect cognitive, neurological and behavioral function.
 Be prepared to repeat what you just said and don’t be afraid to engage in conversation.
 It may take time for a response as the person tries to answer.
 Be patient and treat everyone with respect.

-Charles Sophy, Psychiatry, answeredThe best way to talk to someone with PTSD or a brain injury is always with respect.
+Charles Sophy, MD, Psychiatry, answeredThe best way to talk to someone with PTSD or a brain injury is always with respect.
 Depending on what it is you need to discuss will dictate the best approach.
 Be sure to understand what issues they may have due to the disorders.
 Things such as hearing loss, speech issues, to topics that should not be discussed as they may trigger emotions and behaviors that need a safe environment.